sign-in-canada/sign-in-canada.github.io/architecture/components.md

 oxAuth is the core component of the Acceptance Platform, responsible for the user interface and business logic.
-As an [OpenID Connect](https://openid.net/connect/) Provider, it also provides the application programming inteface used by GC relying parties that integrate using [OpenID Connect](https://openid.net/connect/).
+As an [OpenID Connect](https://openid.net/connect/) Provider, it also provides the application programming interface used by GC relying parties that integrate using [OpenID Connect](https://openid.net/connect/).

 Version: 4.0